Last week, I was on the bus and on my way home. After a while, a woman with a walking stick boarded the bus and sat next to me (she’s blind).

 How many of us create self-fulfilling problems for ourselves?
 We assume that we aren’t going to get X or that Y isn’t going to happen, so we don’t even try to make things happen.
 However, we create our future.
 We are the CEO of our lives.
 Don’t let your limiting beliefs hold you back; rather, create the future that you seek.
 Read: 7 Limiting Beliefs Keeping You from Living Your Best Life

 Whatever you are facing, remember you’re not alone in it; all of us are working through issues all the time.
 It’s not our problems that define us but how we react to our problems that define us.
-I’ll leave you with this:
+I’ll leave you with this quote:

 Some related posts:

-- Daily Setbacks: 13 Helping Points When Things Don’t Go Your Way – For those of you in a funk now
+- Daily Setbacks: 10 Tips To Deal With Daily Setbacks — For those of you in a funk now

 - 7 Limiting Beliefs Keeping You from Living Your Best Life — Remove those limiting beliefs holding you back